 EarlySEOEarlySEO

 Conclusion

-The practical answer to how many pages does a website need for seo is simple: enough pages to cover real intent, not enough to look big.
-A small business can start with 5 to 10 strong pages, while ecommerce, SaaS, and multi-location brands should expand only when each new URL has a clear job.
+The answer to how many pages does a website need for seo is simple: enough to satisfy real search intent, no more and no less.
+A lean business can start with 5 to 15 pages, while local, SaaS, and ecommerce sites often need more as offers, locations, and categories grow.

+EarlySEOEarlySEO